Simon Halsey

 Simon Halsey, CBE (born 8 March 1958) is an English choral conductor.
-He is the chorus director of the City of Birmingham Symphony Chorus (CBSO Chorus), a position he has held since 1983, and has been chorus director of the London Symphony Chorus since 2012.
-He is also artistic director of the Berlin Philharmonic Youth Choral Programme and the director of the BBC Proms Youth Choir, and conductor laureate of the Berlin Radio Choir.
-He is professor and director of choral activities at the University of Birmingham.
+He is artistic advisor and choral director of the Oslo Philharmonic, principal guest conductor and choral ambassador of the Orfeó Català, principal guest conductor of the WDR Rundfunkchor Köln, and the chorus director of the City of Birmingham Symphony Chorus (CBSO Chorus), a position he has held since 1983.
+He is also conductor laureate of the Berlin Radio Choir and choral director emeritus of the London Symphony Chorus.
+In 2025, he was made emeritus professor of music at the University of Birmingham.

 Early career

 Born in London, Halsey sang in the choirs of both New College, Oxford and King's College, Cambridge.
 He studied conducting at the Royal College of Music in London.

 In 1987, he founded the City of Birmingham Touring Opera (since 2001 the Birmingham Opera Company) with leading international opera director Graham Vick.
-In addition, he was artistic director and founder of the professional choir European Voices, and principal conductor, choral programme, for the Northern Sinfonia from 2004 until 2012.
+In addition, he was artistic director and founder of the professional choir European Voices, and principal conductor, choral programme, for the Royal Northern Sinfonia from 2004 until 2012.

 He founded the City of Birmingham Youth Chorus in 1995.
 His position with the CBSO Chorus brings him into regular contact with the City of Birmingham Symphony Orchestra, including as conductor of the annual Christmas concerts.

 Halsey served as chief conductor of the Netherlands Radio Choir (Groot Omroepkoor) from 1997 to 2008.
 He was international chair of choral conducting of the Royal Welsh College of Music & Drama from 2008 until 2014.